frankframework/frank-manual/docs/source/installationLinux.rst

   your file system.
 * In your local copy of "Docker4Linux", open the file "project_directory.sh".
-Choose some directory where you will store all your IAF projects.
+Choose some directory where you will store all your ibisses.
 Edit "project_directory.sh" to get:

-    PROJECTDIR=/your/project/directory
+    PROJECTDIR=/your/ibis/directory

   Do not add a slash in the end.
-* Build your docker image with the command:
+* Go to your local copy of "Docker4Linux".
+Build your docker image there with the command:

     docker build -t iaf:7.5 .